 What Is Rainwater Harvesting?

-What Are the State Regulations on Rainwater Harvesting?
+Are There Regulations on Rainwater Harvesting?

 State | Regulation Y/N | Encouraged Y/N | Description |